codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-moved.md

 }
 ```

 Other mouse methods take on the same basic structure.
-You can just substitute the appropriate mouse method in the `start()` function.
 For example, we would respond to a mouse being moved by doing:

 ```
 function start(){